 Biblical accounts illustrate how desirable leeks were even then: the children of Israel thought seriously about returning to Egypt, the land of their captivity, just to taste them again.

-By using them two ways in this Spring Leek Risotto, you get both the mellow leeks flavor in the rice, and then the rich leek flavor in the caramelized version to finish the dish.
+Using the leeks in two ways gives this Spring Leek Risotto, both the mellow leeks flavor in the rice, but also the rich leek flavor in the caramelized version to finish the dish.
 This final addition tastes so rich - it's the umami in your mouth.

 Instant Pot, Pressure Cooker